HuguesBrun/statTutorialBND/README.md

 ## Installation of the environement

 ### *Option 1:* using Anaconda (tested on Linux and MacOS)
-1. Download and install on your computer Anaconda from [this site](https://www.continuum.io/downloads): all the needed librairies will be included
+1. Download and install on your computer Anaconda from [this site](https://www.continuum.io/downloads): all the needed librairies will be included (install the version with Python 3.5)
+2. Open an new shell: you should now be able to run the command `jupyter notebook` to launch the notebook

 ### *Option 2:* run the evironement from the virtual box
 1. Download and install the virtual box needed for your operating system: [VirtualBox](https://www.virtualbox.org/)